gaborcsardi/async/README.md

 Errors can also be handled synchronously.
-If an error is not handled asynchronously in a `then()` or `catch()` method, then the deferred value will throw an error when it is `await()`-ed.
+If an error is not handled asynchronously in a `then()` or `catch()` method, then the deferred value will throw an error when it is `synchronise()`-ed.
 This can be caught via `tryCatch()`.

 ## Async Iterators